datapictechnology-create/DPReader/README.md

 Facilitated by a Datapic writer/creator (DATAPIC PRESS) & Datapic reader (STANDARD DATAPIC READER).
 Datapics can be read by inputting Datapic web address to the reader.
 Alternatively, Datapics can be read  by creating a remote URL link to the reader.
-For security, Datapics can opened by password or 2Factor Authentication.
-Include appropriate JavaScript code to Datapic.
+For security, Datapics locked by password or 2Factor Authentication or date expiry.
+Include appropriate Javascript code to Datapic.

 GETTING STARTED
 1. Create a Datapic using DATAPIC PRESS (Demo version) at: datapictechnology.org/STD DATAPIC PRESS DEMO.htm.